 New technologies often bring with them a host of benefits and downsides.
 As a result, players in every sector must find a way to balance these pros and cons to ensure that it serves the best interests of their respective stakeholders.

-In this case, for those wondering, “How can AI be used in education?” the answer is that it must be used following the implementation of certain strict guidelines that ensure pedagogical appropriateness, the protection of children’s rights, teachers’ well-being, and thorough literacy in AI.
+In this case, for those wondering, “How can AI curriculum for K12 be used in education?” the answer is that it must be used following the implementation of certain strict guidelines that ensure pedagogical appropriateness, the protection of children’s rights, teachers’ well-being, and thorough literacy in AI.

 If you’re looking to build a K12 curriculum with key AI integrations to provide smarter solutions, Hurix Digital can help you.
 AI curriculum for K12 integration has the potential to revolutionize education by enhancing personalized learning experiences and improving student outcomes.